swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 The thunk is `nonisolated` because it is a method that can actually run on a *remote* instance, and as such is not allowed to touch any other state than other nonisolated stored properties.
 This is specifically designed such that the thunk and actor system are able to access the `id` of the actor (and the `actorSystem` property itself) which is necessary to perform the actual remote message send.

 The `nonisolated` aspect of the method has another important role to play: if this invocation happens to be on a local distributed actor, we do not want to "hop" executors twice.
 If this invocation were on a local actor, only accessing `nonisolated` state, or for other reasons the hop could be optimized away, we want to keep this ability for the optimizer to do as good of a job as it would for local only actors.
 If the instance was remote, we don't need to suspend early at all, and we leave it to the `ActorSystem` to decide when exactly the task will suspend.
-For example, the system may only suspend the call after it has sent the bytes synchronously over some IPC channel etc. The semantics of to suspend are highly dependent on the specific underlying transport, and thanks to this approach we allow system implementations to do the right thing, whatever that might be: they can suspend early, late, or even not at all if the call is known to be impossible to succeed.
+For example, the system may only suspend the call after it has sent the bytes synchronously over some IPC channel, etc. The semantics of to suspend are highly dependent on the specific underlying transport, and thanks to this approach we allow system implementations to do the right thing, whatever that might be: they can suspend early, late, or even not at all if the call is known to be impossible to succeed.

 Note that the compiler will pass the `self` of the distributed *known-to-be-remote* actor to the `remoteCall` method on the actor system.
 This allows the system to check the passed type for any potential, future, customization points that the actor may declare as static properties, and/or conformances affecting how a message shall be serialized or delivered.
 It is impossible for the system to access any of that actor's state, because it is remote after all.
 The one piece of state it will need to access though is the actor's `id` because that is signifying the *recipient* of the call.

 The thunk creates the `invocation` container `[1]` into which it records all arguments.
 Note that all these APIs are using only concrete types, so we never pay for any existential wrapping or other indirections.
 The `record...` calls are expected to serialize the values, using any mechanism they want to, and thanks to the fact that the type performing the recording is being provided by the specific `ActorSystem`, it also knows that it can rely on the arguments to conform to the system's `SerializationRequirement`.

 The first step in the thunk is to record any "generic substitutions" `[1.1]` if they are necessary.
 This makes it possible for remote calls to support generic arguments, and even generic distributed actors.
 The substitutions are not recorded for call where the generic context is not necessary for the invocation.
-For a generic method however, the runtime will invoke the `recordGenericTypeSubstitution` with _concrete_ generic arguments that are necessary to perform the call.
+For a generic method, however, the runtime will invoke the `recordGenericTypeSubstitution` with _concrete_ generic arguments that are necessary to perform the call.
 For example, if we declared a generic `echo` method like this:

 ```swift
 distributed func echo<T: SerializationRequirement>(_ value: T) -> T